eyeck3/literate-potato/README.md

        * GitHub username 1: eyeck      1: Ethan Yeck
        * GitHub username 2: rmercer2   2: Rebecca Mercer
        * GitHub username 3: hunterhuth 3: Hunter Huth
-       * GitHub username 4:       name 4:
+       * GitHub username 4: erkamaa    4: Brandon Erkamaa
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?